gwendall/underscore.json/README.md

 **is** - is(data)

-Check if a variable is a valid json
+Checks if a variable is a valid json

 ```javascript
 _.json.is("bonjour")